-Designed to be both comprehensive and thorough, the standard first-aid course available through National CPR Foundation covers all of the most common injuries.
+Designed to be both comprehensive and thorough, the standard first-aid course covers all of the most common injuries.
 See this brief overview of the course modules offered and how each can help get you up to speed in nearly any emergency situation.

-Injuries can come in all sorts of shapes and sizes, and being fully prepared is about having the ability to respond regardless of the circumstances.
-Chemical splashes, foreign objects, black eyes, and head injuries are some of the most common, and you can learn about them all with National CPR Foundation.
+- Injuries - Injuries can come in all sorts of shapes and sizes, and being fully prepared is about having the ability to respond regardless of the circumstances.
+Chemical splashes, foreign objects, black eyes, and head injuries are some of the most common.

 First-aid certification test

 When all of the course modules are complete you will be directed to a ten-question, multiple-choice exam that tests your knowledge on all of the above areas.
 To pass and receive your certification, you must answer at least seven of the questions correctly.
 While the questions are designed to be challenging enough to ensure a full knowledge of the subject matter, test-takers have the option of retaking the exam as many times as necessary, at no additional charge.